palinakolas/portfolio/portfolio/works/project-2.md

   applications for educational programmes. '

 ---
 The project is under NDA.
-Use case study is comming soon.
+Use case study is coming soon.

 ![](/upload/screenshot-2020-11-06-at-11-18-23.png)